etherealvisage/cpsc301/docs/use_cases.md

     c.
 Resume at Step 2.

-Use Case 5
+Use Case 2
 ----------
-* Summary: system user U authenticates with system S via keycard
+* Summary: System user U authenticates with system S via keycard
 * Actor: U
 * Preconditions: U is unauthenticated with S. U possesses valid keycard K and is using a computer with a keycard reader.
 * Postconditions: U is authenticated with S